barbagroup/PetIBM/doc/markdowns/examples2d.md

 The computational domain is discretized using an stretched Cartesian grid with 450x450 cells.
 The mesh is kept uniform in the sub-domain [-0.54, 0.54]x[-0.54, 0.54] and stretched to the external boundaries with a constant ratio of 1.02.

-We will run the simulation with the immersed-boundary projection method for 1200 time steps with a time increment of 0.0025 and save the numerical solution at the end.
+For this example, we will run the simulation with the immersed-boundary projection method (Taira and Colonius, 2007) for 1200 time steps with a time increment of 0.0025 and save the numerical solution at the end.

 To run the example using 2 MPI processes and 1 CUDA-capable GPU device:

     cd <simulation-directory>
     export CUDA_VISIBLE_DEVICES=0
-    mpiexec -np 2 petibm-tairacolonius
+    mpiexec -np 2 petibm-ibpm

 The run should complete in less than 5 minutes (with a NVIDIA K40 GPU device) and the numerical solution is saved in the folder `solution`.